Steve Levy: National Hockey League

 Levy is a prolific and well-known NHL broadcaster.
 He has earned the nickname "Mr. Extra Period" for having called three of the longest televised games in NHL history, all of which have been playoff games, two of which he teamed up with Darren Pang: a 1996 game between the Pittsburgh Penguins and the Washington Capitals that went four overtimes; a 2000 contest that also featured the Penguins, this time playing the Philadelphia Flyers, which went five overtimes; and a 2003 matchup between the Mighty Ducks of Anaheim and the Dallas Stars, which also went five overtimes, and lasted six hours.
 The only two games to go longer took place before the era of television.

 Monday Night Football

 In 2019, Levy called one of ESPN's Monday Night Football matchups in week 1 alongside his broadcast partners Brian Griese and Louis Riddick.
 The following year, the trio were named to the lead Monday Night Football crew, which lasted until the hiring of Joe Buck and Troy Aikman in 2022.
 Levy was paired with Riddick and Dan Orlovsky as MNF's second announcing crew when the NFL announced two MNF games beginning in 2022, before being replaced by Chris Fowler the next year.

-Other appearances
+Other work

-Levy has appeared in a print advertisement for Swiss watchmaker Raymond Weil.
-He appeared as himself in a pair of 2005 films, covering the Boston Red Sox in spring training in Fever Pitch, and the Special Olympics in The Ringer.
-He also appeared in The Game Plan, released in 2007 and Parental Guidance, released in 2012.
-Levy performed a cameo role in the interactive video for the Bob Dylan classic "Like A Rolling Stone".
+Levy had cameo in the interactive video for the Bob Dylan classic "Like A Rolling Stone".

 Levy, Pang, and Barry Melrose called the 2016 World Cup of Hockey on ESPN.
 Levy performed as a play-by-play commentator for the Puppy Bowl in 2021.